firebird-finance/firebird-docs/docs/vbswap.md

       - 20% of emission goes to the _Reserve Fund_ contract for distribution to marketing, community, and giveaways
       - None of the tokens are allocated the _Dev Fund_

-  - _BUYBACK, BURN and FEES_:
+  - _BUY BACK, BURN and FEES_:
-      - 100% of fees collected on the Value DeFi BSC ecosystem will go to buyback vBSWAP and the tokens will be burnt automatically.
+      - 100% of fees collected on the Value DeFi BSC ecosystem will go to buy back vBSWAP and the tokens will be burnt automatically.
       - 50% of swap fees from vSwap (swap fees are setable by pool creator at vSwap, not fixed)
       - 50% of swap fees from vPegSwap
       - All performance fees (typically 6%) from vSafe